Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 You know and trust the seller already

 Rent-to-own deals have the potential to be scammy if you’re not careful, but if you have an existing relationship with the seller, then you can tweak the contract to benefit everyone.
-This is especially true if the seller’s situation is leading them to prefer a rent-to-own contract over an outright sale.
+This is especially true when the seller’s circumstances make a rent-to-own agreement more practical than a traditional sale.

 That relationship and foundation of trust should translate to better communication and the ability to reach a deal that you’re all happy with.
 Neither of you will need to worry that the other one is taking advantage.